Injection Molding Defects: Vacuum Voids

 vacuum voids solutions

 All potential causes of voids should be examined and investigated in order to determine the root cause after-which necessary and corrective actions can be taken to eliminate this defect.
-Here are some ways to fix vacuum voids in injection molding:
+Here are some ways to fix vacuum voids or the bubble defect in injection molding:

 Mold Design